Double florin: Background

 During the 19th century, Britain continued its longtime monetary system, under which 12 pence constituted a shilling, and 20 shillings a pound.
 There was interest in decimalisation of this system, and in 1849, the florin, equal to two shillings or one tenth of a pound, was issued as a first step.
 It was intended to replace the half crown, worth two shillings and sixpence, and production of the half crown was discontinued in 1850, but resumed in 1874, and both coins were struck until full decimalisation in the 1970s.
 The crown, or five-shilling piece, was not struck for circulation between 1847 and 1887; the 1847 coinage was struck in limited numbers and possibly intended as keepsakes.
-When a double florin was proposed by a director of the Bank of England in 1874, the Deputy Master of the Royal Mint, Charles Fremantle, opposed it.
+When a double florin was proposed by a director of the Bank of England in 1874, the Deputy Master of the Royal Mint, Charles William Fremantle, opposed it.

 The next largest coin in denomination was the gold half sovereign, equal to ten shillings.
 This was a small coin, equal in size to the silver sixpence (plating sixpences and passing them for half sovereigns was a continuing abuse).
 The government discouraged the use of half sovereigns—unlike silver coins, the sovereign and half sovereign were to contain their full value in precious metal, to an exacting standard set by the Coinage Act 1870.
-These limits were so tight that 45 percent of newly-struck half sovereigns were rejected by the automatic scales at the Royal Mint, requiring their recoinage.
-The government profited through seignorage on silver coins at about 20 percent, depending on the price of silver.
+These limits were so tight that 45 per cent of newly-struck half sovereigns were rejected by the automatic scales at the Royal Mint, requiring their recoinage.
+The government profited through seignorage on silver coins at about 20 per cent, depending on the price of silver.
 Thus, the half sovereign was expensive in terms of both the value of its metal and its production costs, especially in comparison with the silver coinage.
 Such problems were less acute with the sovereign, for which demand continued high as a world-wide trade coin, whereas the half sovereign tended to remain in Britain.
 In 1884, the Gladstone government proposed to reduce the amount of gold in the half sovereign by a tenth, rendering it a token coin, but the change was abandoned.
 British gold coins were legal tender for payments in any amount, but silver coins were only legal tender to forty shillings.